DsSoft-Byte/VanillaDebianEssentials/README.md

 pulseaudio -k && pulseaudio --start

+# Lutris/Wine Windows games tools

+sudo dpkg --add-architecture i386 && sudo apt update

+sudo apt install nvidia-driver-libs:i386

+WARNING: If you're forced to use a legacy driver, you will want to instead install one of nvidia-legacy-390xx-driver-libs:i386, nvidia-legacy-340xx-driver-libs:i386, or nvidia-legacy-304xx-driver-libs:i386.

+(Credits to the Debian documentation https://wiki.debian.org/NvidiaGraphicsDrivers)

 # Java install
 sudo dpkg -i jdk-18_linux-x64_bin.deb  **jdk-18** is variable to the version that will be newest!! i use jdk-18